-Romeo Is Not The Only Fruit: co-writer and leading role in University of Melbourne POC theater group DisColourNation's comedy/farce about racism, homophobia, and Western romance tropes.
-To be performed in May 2016.
+Romeo Is Not The Only Fruit: love interest role in University of Melbourne POC theater group DisColourNation's comedy/farce about racism, homophobia, and Western romance tropes.
+Performed in May 2017.

 WildcardxFaust: part of the Angels' Choir for Tongue in Chic's rock opera around gender-nonconformity, kink, queer sexuality, sex work, and finding community as a personal marginalized by gender and sexuality.
 Performed at the Center for Sex and Culture 2015.